17 best cities to visit in Center of Portugal

 Abrantes

-Embraced by the Tagus River, the charming city of Abrantes has a fascinating History, along with a breath-taking natural heritage.
+Embraced by the Tagus River, the charming city of Abrantes continues to be a well-kept secret.
+A fascinating History, along with a breath-taking natural heritage.
 A match made in heaven!

 Nazaré